-Appalachian State University Policy (refer to the Class Attendance Section of Academic Regulations)
+Appalachian State University Attendance Policy (refer to the "Class Attendance" section of the Academic Regulations in the Bulletin): https://bulletin.appstate.edu/content.php?catoid=39&navoid=2449#class-attendance

-http://bulletin.appstate.edu/content.php?catoid=1&navoid=43

-Veterinary Technology Policy
+Veterinary Technology Attendance Policy

-The VTN Program is an online program with both synchronous and asynchronous course work.
+The VTN Program is an online program with both synchronous and asynchronous courses.
 Attendance will be evaluated in all courses.
 The attendance policy for individual courses within the program will be provided in the course syllabus at the beginning of every semester.
-Lecture courses attendance policy (See below)